Carlito (wrestler): Intercontinental Champion (2005–2006)

 Carlito was drafted to the Raw brand in the 2005 WWE draft lottery.
 He made his brand debut on the June 20 episode of Raw in which he defeated Shelton Benjamin for the Intercontinental Championship.
-He then lost the Intercontinental title to Ric Flair at Unforgiven.
+He then lost the Intercontinental title to Ric Flair at Unforgiven on September 18.
 Towards the end of 2005, Carlito was involved in a brand rivalry which led to him discontinuing Carlito's Cabana.
-The angle concluded with Carlito wrestling for Team Raw against Team SmackDown! in a Survivor Series match at Survivor Series, which Team Raw lost.
+The angle concluded with Carlito wrestling for Team Raw against Team SmackDown! in a Survivor Series match at Survivor Series on November 27, which Team Raw lost.

 In late 2005, Carlito was added to angles involving the WWE Championship.
-After defeating Shelton Benjamin in a qualifying match, Carlito was added to the main event at New Year's Revolution in early 2006, the Elimination Chamber match.
+After defeating Shelton Benjamin in a qualifying match, Carlito was added to the main event at New Year's Revolution on January 8, 2006, the Elimination Chamber match.
 He was one of the final two wrestlers remaining, after eliminating Kane, Chris Masters and Shawn Michaels.
 He then lost the match to John Cena.
 Following New Year's Revolution, Carlito and Chris Masters joined forces as a tag team.
-Together they competed against Big Show and Kane for the World Tag Team Championship at WrestleMania 22.
+Together they competed against Big Show and Kane for the World Tag Team Championship at WrestleMania 22 on April 2.
 Carlito and Masters lost when Masters accidentally attacked Carlito.
 Following the match, Carlito confronted Masters, igniting a feud between them.
 Carlito turned face when he attacked Chris Masters after his "Masterlock Challenge" the next night on Raw.
-This storyline came to a conclusion at Backlash, where Carlito defeated Masters via an illegal assist from the ropes.
+This storyline came to a conclusion at Backlash on April 30, where Carlito defeated Masters via an illegal assist from the ropes.

 Various feuds (2006–2008)

-At Vengeance, Carlito fought in a Triple Threat match against Shelton Benjamin and Johnny Nitro for Benjamin's Intercontinental title.
+At Vengeance on June 25, Carlito fought in a Triple Threat match against Shelton Benjamin and Johnny Nitro for Benjamin's Intercontinental title.
 Nitro won the match after pulling Carlito outside of the ring and pinning him.
 Following Vengeance, Carlito began an on-screen relationship with Trish Stratus.
-He also engaged in a short feud with Johnny Nitro and Melina, which ended after Carlito and Stratus defeated Nitro and Melina in a mixed tag team match at Saturday Night's Main Event XXXIII.
+He also engaged in a short feud with Johnny Nitro and Melina, which ended after Carlito and Stratus defeated Nitro and Melina in a mixed tag team match on the July 15 episode of Saturday Night's Main Event.
 Carlito next feuded with Randy Orton, following a spot where Orton attempted to attack Stratus during a backstage segment.
-The two wrestlers were booked for a match at Unforgiven and a rematch on Raw; Orton won both matches.
+The two wrestlers were booked for a match at Unforgiven on September 17 and a rematch on Raw; Orton won both matches.
 The feud concluded in a match at WWE's annual Tribute to the Troops event, where Carlito won by pinfall.
 The angle involving Carlito's relationship with Trish Stratus lasted until Stratus' retirement from wrestling following Unforgiven.